-For this reason, currently BMNSA has banned companion dogs, ski-joring, and dog-teams,
+Nonetheless, currently BMNSA has provisionally lifted the ban on companion dogs, ski-joring, and dog-teams,

-even if all eight of your malemutes are 'little'.
+if all eight of your malemutes are 'little'.
 By paying an additional $20 on your membership, dogs are now

 may be granted no quarter by wildlife officers.

-Cats, on the other hand, are welcome to accompany skiers at any time.
+Cats, on the other hand, are welcome to accompany skiers at any time, with no additional fees.